vicgarcia/kaavii/README.md

     // delete a cached value by key
     $cache->delete('lifestream');

-    // clear all cached values
+    // clear all cached values, requires a prefix was used above
     $cache->clear();